 Keywords cost money and the most popular keywords can pull the plug on your budget.
 Until you work out which ad campaigns are working for you, target low organic keywords.

-PPC Tactic 2 – Don’t Use Broad Match Types
+PPC Strategy 2 – Don’t Use Broad Match Types

 Using broad match keywords will generate a lot of impressions, but it also means you spend your budget quicker and conversions are less profitable.